martin-ockajak/automorph/docs/examples/README.md

 // Define an API type and create its instance class Api {
-  // Exposed both as 'original' and 'aliased' def original(value: Option[String]): String =
+  // Exposed both as 'original' and 'custom' def original(value: Option[String]): String =
     value.getOrElse("")